Islamic Revolutionary Guard Corps Aerospace Force: Sejjil

-The new two-stage solid-fuel missile has a range of nearly 2,500 km, it was tested on 12 November 2008.
-An improved version, the Sejjil-2, was tested on 20 May 2009.
+The new two-stage solid-fuel missile has a range of nearly 2,500 km, it was tested in November 2008.
+An improved version, the Sejjil-2, was tested in May 2009.
 Improvements include better navigation system, better targeting system, more payload, longer range, faster lift-off, longer storage time, quicker launch, and lower detection possibilities.

 Simorgh

-US Director of National Intelligence James Clapper told the Senate Armed Services Committee on 11 February 2014 that Iran was expected to test "a missile system that could potentially have ICBM-class range", a possible reference to the Simorgh satellite launch vehicle (SLV) on which Iran is working.
+US Director of National Intelligence James Clapper told the Senate Armed Services Committee in February 2014 that Iran was expected to test "a missile system that could potentially have ICBM-class range", a possible reference to the Simorgh satellite launch vehicle (SLV) on which Iran is working.

 Emad

 On October 10, 2015, Iran launched a new missile, the Emad.
 The Emad is capable of delivering a nuclear weapon and has a range of 1,700 km (c.
 1,000 miles), enough to reach all of Israel and Saudi Arabia.
 It is considered to represent a great advance in accuracy, with a guidance and control system in its nose cone that functions during reentry into the atmosphere.

 As a consequence of Iran's nuclear deal (JCPOA), on 20 July 2015 the United Nations Security Council Resolution 2231 was endorsed, replacing the Resolution 1929, which "called upon" Iran "not to undertake any activity related to ballistic missiles designed to be capable of delivering nuclear weapons".
 It has been argued that the language is not a legal prohibition.
 The U.S. ambassador to the UN Samantha Power said that the Emad missile was inherently capable of delivering a nuclear warhead which is therefore a violation.
 However, Vitaly Churkin, Russia's ambassador disputed this interpretation: "a call is different from a ban, so legally you cannot violate a call, you can comply with a call or you can ignore the call, but you cannot violate a call".

 Iran's foreign minister, Javad Zarif, responded by saying that since Iran does not possess nuclear weapons nor does it ever intends in having one, it does not design its missiles (Emad) to be capable of carrying something it does not have.
 Nevertheless, the testing of the Emad missile took place before the adoption of the Resolution 2231.
 The US, France, Britain, Germany, Sweden, Turkey, and Australia asked the UN Security Council to investigate and take appropriate action.

 Khorramshahr

+The Khorramshahr (خرمشهر), named after the city of Khorramshahr in Iran, is a medium-range ballistic missile that was tested by Iran in January 2017.
+With a range between 1,000 and 2,000 km, it can carry a 1,800 kg warhead and is 13 m in length.